Reschivon/AutoForge/README.md

 Limited to Python3 for this proof-of-concept.

-> Note: this tool is meant as a demontration that MOSS and other common plagarism checkers are rather easy to evade, and instructors have been lured into a false sense of security.
+> Note: AutoForge is a demontration that MOSS and other plagarism checkers are rather easy to evade, and course admin have been lured into a false sense of security.
+It's so easy to manually tweak a program to evade MOSS that it can be done programatically.
 AutoForge has been open sourced to inspire people to come up with better anticheat tools.

 Of course, by using this tool you are responsible for anything that happens to you.
 Cheat responsibly!